Congglee/eCommerce-TechShop/README.md

 In the second terminal

 - cd server and Set environment variables in .env
-- Create your mongoDB connection url, which you'll use as your MONGO_URL
+- Create your mongoDB connection url, which you'll use as your MONGODB_URL
 - Supply the following credentials

 ```